Advance Registration: June 26 to July 17, 2023

 Consider taking a First-Year Seminar.

-Other than WH 101, which can only be taken pass/fail, freshmen must take all courses for a normal (letter) grade in the first semester.
+First-years must take all courses for a normal (letter) grade in the first semester.

 Do not panic if you do not get all of your requested courses.